How to Fix Elementor 500 Error

 In that case try the following solutions:

-- Make sure both of your Elementor and Elementor Pro (if applicable) are up-to-date.
+• Make sure both of your Elementor and Elementor Pro (if applicable) plugins are updated to the latest versions.

 Optimizing Database with WP Optimize